 It is important in today’s business culture to have a clear understanding of your shipping matrix in detail.
 Having an effective shipping strategy is an important facet to grow your business, remain competitive, increase efficiency, and curtail mistakes.
 Managing your freight shipments will lead to greater profit margins as accurate records are kept, deliveries are made on time, and audits are conducted on schedule.
 You will be able to provide accurate quotes to your customers and exhibit personalized customer service as you communicate the progress of each shipment.

-Tracking your freight shipment should not be overlooked, or deemed unnecessary.
+Freight and LTL tracking should not be overlooked, or deemed unnecessary.
 A solid implementation of a shipping strategy should be the heartbeat of a successful supply chain.